Na Hong-jin

-Na Hong-jin (born 1974) is a South Korean film director, producer and screenwriter.
-His filmography is characterized by the incorporation of violent thriller and horror elements.
+Na Hong-jin (born 20 July 1974) is a South Korean filmmaker.
+His films are characterized by the incorporation of violent thriller and horror elements.

 Na's emergence in the film industry began with his feature film debut, The Chaser (2008), which achieved both critical and commercial success, ranking as the third-highest-grossing film in South Korea for its release year.
 His subsequent film, The Yellow Sea (2010), was presented in the Un Certain Regard section at the 2011 Cannes Film Festival.
 The Wailing (2016) further contributed to Na's critical and commercial standing, earning accolades that included the Best Director award at the 37th Blue Dragon Film Awards and recognition at the Bucheon International Film Festival.
+Na's fourth film, Hope (2026), was screened at the main competition section of the 2026 Cannes Film Festival.

 Early life

-Na Hong-jin graduated from Hanyang University ERICA Campus Department of Crafts studying industrial arts and, at first, started in the advertisement industry, until he decided to pursue his dream as a film maker.
+Na Hong-jin was born on 20 July 1974 in Seoul, South Korea.
+He graduated from Hanyang University ERICA Campus Department of Crafts studying industrial arts and, at first, started in the advertisement industry, until he decided to pursue his dream as a filmmaker.
 He then enrolled in Korea National University of Arts.

 Career

-Na has been active in the film industry since 2007.

-Early directing work
+Early work

 Na began making short films before he would go on to make his large feature films.
 Na's debut short film was titled 5 Minutes (2003).
-It was until his second short film that Na started to gain recognition with the release of his short film A Perfect Red Snapper Dish (2005).
+It was until his second short film, A Perfect Red Snapper Dish (2005), that Na started to gain recognition.
 Na won best film in The Extreme Nightmare section at the Mise-en-scène Short Film Festival.
 He would then go on to make his third short film, Sweat (2007) that would win the best short film director prize at the Grand Bell Awards and jury prize at the Bucheon International Film Festival awards.